UofT-DataBootcamp-Coursework/module_5_challenge/README.md

 2. Technical Analysis Deliverable 2: A multiple-line chart, with one line for each city type, that shows the sum of the fares for each week.

-3. Delivering Results: A written report of explaining the results of both technical analyses.
+3. Delivering Results: A written report explaining the results of both technical analyses.

 ## Resources